Ron DeSantis will win reelection as Florida governor, CNN projects – KION546

 By Steve Contorno, CNN

+The governor called his reelection a “win for the ages” and validation of his aggressively partisan agenda.
+“We made promises to the people of Florida and we have delivered on those promises,” DeSantis said.
+“Today after four years the people have delivered their verdict.
+Freedom is here to stay.”

+Florida, he charged, “was a refuge of sanity when the world went mad,” “where woke goes to die,” and “a ray of hope that better days still lie ahead.”

-With the campaign for reelection behind him, the focus of DeSantis’ future will almost immediately turn to 2024.
-A decision is looming about whether to ride his political success in Florida into a national campaign for the White House — one that could put him on a collision course with former President Donald Trump.
+With the campaign for reelection behind him, a decision is looming about whether to ride his political success in Florida into a national campaign for the White House — one that could put him on a collision course with former President Donald Trump.

 Even before Tuesday, the cold war between DeSantis and Trump was already heating up, overshadowing the final days of the campaign.
 Their long-simmering rivalry was on full display during the closing weekend of the midterm cycle when the two held dueling rallies on opposite sides of Florida, with Trump’s camp telling CNN his one-time ally wasn’t invited while DeSantis allies insisted the governor didn’t want to be there anyway.